hubblestack/hubble-salt/docs/chapters/installation.rst

 **hubble.audit**

-Finally you can run `hubble.audit` to audit your systems.
+You can now run `hubble.audit` to audit your systems.

 .. code-block:: shell